Ronny Chieng: Career

 The new "docu-comedy", titled Ronny Chieng Takes Chinatown, was released in 2022.
 The film co-stars YouTuber David Fung, with guest appearances from fellow Shang-Chi actor Simu Liu and professional NBA player Jeremy Lin.
 Chieng's second Netflix special, Speakeasy, was released on 5 April 2022.

 In October 2022, Chieng commented on Rishi Sunak becoming Britain's first Asian Prime Minister during a Daily Show segment.
 He said, "I know everyone is excited that this is the first Asian prime minister, but let's be clear: Indians are not Asians, OK?
 They're still people—great people—just not Asian people.”
 Many internet netizens have criticized the comment, particularly Indians.

 In July 2024, Mayor of Honolulu, Rick Blangiardi signed a proclamation that 27 July, will be known as Ronny Chieng Day for his contributions to the entertainment industry, during Chieng's stay in Honolulu for his The Love to Hate It tour.

 In November 2024, Chieng was featured in the lineup for Comics Come Home 28 at TD Garden in Boston, Massachusetts.

 Starting in season 14 of King of the Hill, Chieng became the new voice of Kahn Souphanousinphone who was previously voiced in earlier seasons by Toby Huss.

 On 15 July 2025, Chieng and Hasan Minhaj announced Hasan Hates Ronny | Ronny Hates Hasan, a co-headlining North American tour.

-Minhaj has called Chieng a "sadistic pervert" because of his activities on Instagram.
+In December 2025, Chieng made public service announcements on the MTA New York City Transit Authority's subway system, about the retirement of the MetroCard.